godotengine/godot-docs/engine_details/development/profiling/superluminal.rst

              how to set up Godot to work with sampling profilers like Superluminal.

 Superluminal is a commercial profiler with many features and a special focus on game development.
-It has support for profiling on Windows, Linux, Xbox and Playstation.
+It has support for profiling on Windows, Linux, Xbox, and Playstation.

 While it does not have a free version, it has more advanced features that aren't available in the open source profilers.